Farahprojects/therai-celestial-nexus/PULL_TO_REFRESH_IMPLEMENTATION.md

 # Pull-to-Refresh Implementation

 ## Overview
-Added a smooth, minimal Apple-style pull-to-refresh feature for mobile chat interface.
-Users can pull down on the message list to refresh the conversation without a full rerender.
+Added a smooth, minimal Apple-style pull-to-refresh feature for mobile sidebar.
+Users can pull down on the conversations list in the left sidebar panel to refresh their chats and folders.

 ## What Was Built